-Install the same thickness of impeller adjusting shims (3) as previously removed.
+Install the same thickness of impeller adjusting shims (27) as previously removed.
 Apply 'Never-Seez' or equivalent to the shaft threads and screw the impeller onto the shaft until tight.
-Be sure the seal spring seats squarely on shoulder on the back side of the impeller.

 At the slightest sign of binding, immediately back the impeller off, and check the threads for dirt.
 Do not try to force the impeller onto the shaft.